Tuesday, January 14, 2025

 Put them in your lap

-Letter of the day: "S” is for snow
+Letter of the day: "V” is for Valentine’s Day

 Closing song with bells and egg shakers: “Ring Them On the Floor” from I Love to Hear the Sounds by Kathy Reid-Naiman